-Iziko Museum exhibit receives exciting updates for 2020
+Iziko Museum exhibit receives exciting updates

 Last year, as part of the Game students’ curriculum’s live project, the Academy of Digital Arts partnered with the Iziko Slave Lodge Museum to launch a cutting-edge, interactive, augmented reality exhibit for their Ancient Egypt wing.